 Suitable for graduate level coursework in any area that justifies more than 4 hours of credit.
 May be used only after the student’s Supervisory Committee is formed.

 As noted, ART 6907 and ART 6911 are not for use by M.F.A. students who have not yet established their Supervisory Committees.
 The other, media specific, course numbers such as Sculpture or Painting are not often used as they are fixed at 4 credit hours.
-When they are used it is the policy of the School that they be taken by contract.

 Transfer Credits

-Requests for use of transfer credits or credits earned under "special" (aka non-degree seeking) student status should be made when the student applies to the graduate program.
-The faculty will decide at the time of admission whether or not transfer credits and credits earned as a special student will be used toward the requirements for the M.F.A. degree.
-Transfer credit and credit earned as a special student to be used toward the students' M.F.A. degree is limited to 8 semester hours.
+Requests for use of transfer credits or credits earned under non-degree seeking student status should be made when the student applies to the graduate program.
+The faculty will decide at the time of admission whether or not transfer credits and credits earned will be used toward the requirements for the M.F.A. degree.
+Transfer credit and credit earned as a non-degree seeking student to be used toward the students' M.F.A. degree is limited to 8 semester hours.

 S-U Grades